BillRaymond/agile-in-action-minima/_posts/2023-02-21-introducing-strategic-ai-planning-and-delivery.md

 **Bill Raymond:** However, I am going to slip in, that one of the questions I asked you was AI generated.

 **Kathleen Walch:** Oh wow.

-**Bill Raymond:** And that question is " Who are the key stakeholders and what are their roles in a new AI effort?"
+**Bill Raymond:** And that question is &quot; Who are the key stakeholders and what are their roles in a new AI effort?&quot;

 **Ron Schmelzer:** That was a good question.

 **Bill Raymond:** And so when I asked that earlier, probably not exactly those words, that was from an AI generated question.

 **Ron Schmelzer:** Cool.

 **Bill Raymond:** As we're wrapping up, I'm going to ask you if it's okay to reach out to you and how people can contact you and learn more.

 **Bill Raymond:** But I thought I'd do one more fun little activity with you, if you don't mind.
 Now we are on a podcast, I fully understand that, and this video may or may not see the light of day.